willmcg1427/Portfolio/README.md

-This porfolio is meant to show William McGuire's previouus expereicne and skills with different data science tools.
+This porfolio is meant to show William McGuire's previous expereicne and skills with different data science tools.

 Please only share this portfolio for this specific purpose.